Energy Performance Contracting (EPC)

 "How” (value chain, activities, resources)

-The ESCO is responsible for the implementation and operation of the energy efficiency package at its own expenses and risk, according to the project specific requirements defined by the client and the ESCO.
-Purchasing of final energy (electricity, fuels) mostly remains with the building owner.
+The ESCO acts as a general contractor and is responsible for the implementation and operation of the energy efficiency package at its own expenses and risk, according to the project specific requirements defined by the client and the ESCO.
+Purchasing of final energy (electricity, fuels) usually remains with the building owner.

 "Why” (revenue model and cost structure)